imrefazekas/harcon/README.md

 	[Error: Stay away, please.] null

-The default transport layer is designed for development purposes or in-browser usage.
-In an EE, environment, please mind the introduction of a message queue solution like: [AMQP](http://www.amqp.org), [ZeroMQ](http://zeromq.org).
+The default transport layer is designed for development purposes or in-browser usage only.
+In an EE, environment, please mind the introduction of a message queue solution like: [AMQP](http://www.amqp.org), [ZeroMQ](http://zeromq.org) using official plugins: [harcon-amqp](https://github.com/imrefazekas/harcon-amqp) and [harcon-zero](https://github.com/imrefazekas/harcon-zero).

-For [ZeroMQ](http://zeromq.org), you can find an "official" plugin here: [harcon-zero](https://github.com/imrefazekas/harcon-zero)

-By using different transport layer, all occurred error messages will be delegated.
+By using a real transport layer, all occurred error messages will be delegated.
 In such cases, harcon will retrieve an Error object encapsulating all error object received from entities.

 #### Orchestration

-Basically, you define service functions which can be called through its name (object-based entity) or expression evaluation (function-based entity).
-When you orchestrate a complex system, you define object-based entities providing functions to be called.
-There are 2 orthogonal ways to orchestrate such entities in your system.
+You have seen how to call service functions using qualified names and regular expressions (function-based entity).
+If a much structured system must be orchestrated, a set of finer toolset is at you disposal: contexts and divisions, representing different abstraction levels.

-__Context__: a qualified name identifying the field/purpose the entity is operating.
+__Context__: is a named set of object-based entities and contexts. a qualified name identifying the field/purpose the entity is operating.
 For example an entity parsing incoming JSON document can have the context "transfer" answering communications addressed to "transfer.parse" where __parse__ is the function provided by that entity.
 Within a given context, multiple entitiy can answer a communication with a given name.

 ```javascript
 var parser = {